 Over the years I’ve thought a lot about whether we should be teaching children knowledge of the world or the skills to flourish within it.
 The debate has moved on a lot in recent years and today it’s rare to find anyone arguing against teaching knowledge, but there are many who would still advocate for a balance of knowledge and skill.
-The more I thought about it, the more I’ve realised just how meaningless this distinction is.
-Knowledge and skill and two sides of the same coin.
+The more I’ve thought about it, the more I’ve come to see just how meaningless this distinction is.
+Knowledge and skill are two sides of the same coin.
 Or, to attempt another analogy, think about teaching as cooking: ‘knowledge’ is the ingredients, ‘skill’ is the prepared meal.

 This is in no way to suggest that skill is unimportant, it’s patently not.
 I’d go so far as to say that all teachers want their students to be skilled, just as most of us value eating delicious meals.
 The only dispute is about how we arrive at our intended destination.

 Here’s the thing: you can’t teach skill you can only teach knowledge.
 That might seem a little extreme but it’s equivalent to saying, you can’t cook a meal with a prepared meal, you can only cook with ingredients.

 Think about it.
 Pick a skill you’d like to teach.
 Let’s say you want to teach the skill of punctuation, or the skill of multiplying fractions.
 Or maybe something broader like the skill of reading.
 Perhaps you prefer something less obviously academic: the skill of scuba diving or juggling.
 Where would you begin?